Topic2-Gene-Regulation-Immune-Cells/abT-gdT-cells-Team3/README.md

 - Regression

 We established a file "functions.py", in which defined functions can be saved to establish an integrating workflow for the team.
-Code development and troubleshooting were supported by assistance of AI-based tools such as ChatGPT.
+Code development and troubleshooting were assisted of AI-based tools such as ChatGPT.

 ## Results